Francis Chan (bishop): Later years and death

 The earliest mention of Chan suffering from terminal cancer was in 1963.
 He was cared for by the French Sisters of the Foreign Mission (the Grey Sisters).
 In spite of his ill health, he attended two out of the four sessions of the Second Vatican Council in 1962 and 1964, thus making him a Council Father.
 He made three trips to Hong Kong for specialist cancer treatment, the last one being in April 1967, and eventually he went blind in one eye as a result of the disease.
-He fell into a coma at his Macalister Road residence on the night of 20 October 1967, and died an hour and a half later, surrounded by four of his siblings who had arrived from Singapore and Ipoh earlier that same day.
+He fell into a coma at his Macalister Road residence on the night of 20 October 1967 and died an hour and a half later, surrounded by four of his siblings who had arrived from Singapore and Ipoh earlier that same day.
 He was aged 54 and had been bedridden for the last three months of his life.
-He lay in state at his home before his funeral was held three days later on 23 October at the Cathedral of the Assumption.
+His mortal remains lay in state at his home before his funeral was held three days later on 23 October at the Cathedral of the Assumption.
 He was interred at the Western Road Cemetery in George Town.

 Chan was succeeded as Bishop of Penang by Gregory Yong on 1 July 1968.
 The cathedra (bishop's chair) that was first utilized by Chan at the Cathedral of the Assumption in 1955 is still in use, having been moved to Holy Spirit Cathedral when it was elevated to the status of cathedral in 2003.